 Automation System for Ender 3 Clones

 After providing the Quinly automation system for some of the most popular 3D printers, 3DQue started to work further to make the system available for implementation on other 3D printers.
 Ender 3 clones are the next in line.
-At the moment of writing this, updated Quinly system became compatible with Voxelab Aquila (Amazon affiliate link).
+At the moment of writing this, updated Quinly system became compatible with Voxelab Aquila (affiliate link).

 VAAPR Print Bed